OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Calendar.md

 * in your [personal menu](../personal_menu/index.md): aggregates all your OpenOlat calendars.
 * in the [group](../groups/Using_Group_Tools.md): grants you access to the group calendar as well as any imported external calendars.
 * in the course: provides access to course dates as well as group calendars.
-Kalender können in Kursen sowohl im Kursrun als auch in der Toolbar eingebunden sein.
+Calendars can be included in courses both in the course run and in the toolbar.

 Course calendars, like group calendars, are automatically added to your personal calendar; course events will be displayed there for you.